 Make a difference in the lives of couples and families

 Join other caring professionals in the online master in Marriage and Family Therapy at Syracuse University.
-According to U.S. News & World Report, marriage and family therapy, a core mental health profession, is one of the fastest-growing professions today.
+According to U.S. News and World Report, marriage and family therapy, a core mental health profession, is one of the fastest-growing professions today.
 Syracuse University has been preparing marriage and family therapy professionals for nearly five decades, and our commitment to high-quality learning now includes our online degree program.
 Master level MFT professionals are in greater demand than ever due to increased access to health insurance coverage for mental health issues.
-The need is high for all segments of the population, and is especially urgent among veterans and military personnel.
-Study part-time in your geographic location while continuing to meet your commitments to work, family, and other priorities.
+The need is high for all segments of the population.
+This rigorous part-time program requires commitment and the ability to balance work, family and other responsibilities.

 • 60-credit online curriculum includes 51 required credits and 9 elective credits